 Brittle hooves in horses

 Whilst some horses just inherit bad feet from their relatives, the importance of nutrition is frequently underestimated.
 If your horse is lacking protein or vitamins and minerals or has an unbalanced diet, his feet can really be affected.
 Always ensure your horse is being fed a proper, balanced diet.
 If your horse is just getting grass and/or hay, he may be missing some key nutrients.
-Adding a supplement may be the answer for your horse to healthier hooves.
-Excellent hoof supplements on the market.
+Adding a supplement may be the answer to giving your horse healthier hooves.
+Excellent hoof supplements are available on the market.
 When selecting a supplement, look for ingredients like biotin, selenium, Omega fatty acids, lysine, vitamin B, zinc, manganese, threonine and iodine.

 First and Foremost

 The first and probably most important thing you'll need to repair your horse's hooves is a well-qualified, competent farrier.
-Farriers with limited ability should not work on horses with problems as a relatively small problem can quickly turn it into a larger one that will take more time, effort and money to repair.
+Farriers with limited ability should not work on horses with problems, as a relatively small problem can quickly turn it into a larger one that will take more time, effort and money to repair.
 If you are sure you have a qualified farrier, have him and your vet help you make a plan to repair your horse's dry, brittle hooves.

 Dress with Care

 Unfortunately, there’s really no replacement for the natural protective barrier in a hoof.
-Excessive use of dressings and oils can over soften an already damaged foot.
+Excessive use of dressings and oils can over-soften an already damaged foot.
 And horses with deep cracks can have sensitive tissues exposed to potentially irritating ingredients.

 Did you find this article interesting?